cocos/cocos-docs/en/ui-system/components/editor/ui-transform.md

 | :-------------- | :----------- |
 | **ContentSize** | The content size of UI rectangle.
 | **AnchorPoint** | The anchor position of UI rectangle.
-| **Priority** | The priority of UI nodes, sorted in the parent node.
-The order of the Canvas node is not affected by this property.

 ### change the size and anchor point in script.
 Example: